PowerFeather/powerfeather-docs/docs/sdk/usage-notes.md

 - `setBatteryChargingMaxCurrent()` clamps only to charger hardware limits (40-2000 mA), not to battery capacity.
 - The SDK does not automatically enforce a 1C charging rule based on the configured battery capacity, so callers must choose a cell-safe current.
+- The BQ charger encodes charge current in 40 mA steps.
+The SDK rounds requests down to the nearest supported step, so the default 50 mA request programs a 40 mA charger limit.

+- `setSupplyMaintainVoltage()` programs the charger VINDPM request, not a guaranteed exact input threshold.
+- The BQ charger's input-voltage regulation behavior can also be influenced by its battery-tracking policy, so the effective regulation point can be higher than the value written by the SDK.

 ### Fuel-gauge and measurement behavior